DSR-RHIT/creating-reproducible-reports/pages/01-pre-workshop-hw.md

 ### Windows

-Windows users, you might find that you have to login to your machine as an adminstrator before installing R and RStudio.
+Windows users, you might have to install as an adminstrator.

 - [Download R for Windows](https://cran.r-project.org/) from the Comprehensive R Archive Network (CRAN) -> Install R for the very first time
 - [Download RStudio](http://www.rstudio.com/products/rstudio/download/)
-- [Video instructions](https://www.youtube.com/watch?v=eD07NznguA4) for R and RStudio
+- [Video instructions](https://www.youtube.com/watch?v=eD07NznguA4) for installing R and RStudio
 - [R installation manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-R-under-Windows) for the brave if you need the minutiae